MinaProtocol/MIPs/MIPS/mip-zkapps.md

   their state can be programmed by their developers

-  **Constant in verification time** - individual transactions are executed, or more accurately “proven” asynchronously off-chain and verified on-chain in time proportional to the account updates, independent of computational complexity of any individual proof inside of each account update
+  **Constant in verification time** - individual transactions are executed, or more accurately “proven”, asynchronously off-chain and verified on-chain in time proportional to the account updates, independent of computational complexity of any individual proof inside of each account update